Your Ultimate Guide to State Parks in South Carolina

 Need To Know: Every summer, 60-130 loggerhead turtle nests are laid on the beach at Hunting Island.
 Volunteers walk the entire beach every morning during nesting season to find and protect the nests.

-If you're looking for things to do in Hunting Island State Park, it also has a 6.1-mile loop trail through the maritime forest and along the lagoon, connecting to the popular Marsh Boardwalk.
+If you're looking for things to do in Hunting Island State Park, it is home to an 8.6-mile loop trail through the maritime forest and along the lagoon, connecting to the popular Marsh Boardwalk.
 A brief five-minute walk leads to a deck along a tidal creek.

 2. Table Rock State Park